d-kja/secret-shop/README.md

 Open a terminal and change the folder to the one containing the script that ends with `.py` and do the following.
 Let's say mine is inside the `Downloads` folder

-Small remimder, the game needs to be open and **visible** with the Secret shop open as well, as I'm using OpenCV with Pillow it takes screenshots of your screen to find the elements in the sauce folder.
+Small reminder, the game needs to be open and **visible** with the Secret shop open as well, as I'm using OpenCV with Pillow it takes screenshots of your screen to find the elements in the sauce folder.
 You aren't going to be able to use your mouse for a while, so it's something that you start and leave it running while you do some chores.
 You can change the amount of loops/runs that the script does by changing the `limit` variable/field in the `automate.py` file

 ```
 cd Downloads/secret-shop